0x1eef/trip.rb/README.md

 Trip.analyze(page: true) { xchan.send 123 }
 ```

-When the above code is run an analysis of the stacktrace similar to this should appear:
+When the above code is run a stacktrace report similar to this should appear:

 ![preview 1](https://github.com/0x1eef/trip.rb/raw/master/screenshots/screenshot_1.png)